2019 European Parliament election: New law

-Political groups and candidates
+Political groups and lead candidates

+Spitzenkandidat system

 The Spitzenkandidat process involves the nomination by European political parties of candidates for the role of Commission President, the party winning the most seats in the European Parliament receiving the first opportunity to attempt to form a majority to back their candidate (akin to how heads of government are elected in national parliamentary democracies).
 This process was first used in 2014 and was opposed by some in the European Council.
 The future of the process is uncertain, but the European Parliament has attempted to codify the process and the parties are almost certain to select the candidates again.
 On 23 January 2018, the Constitutional Affairs Committee adopted a text stating that the Spitzenkandidat process could not be overturned, and that Parliament "will be ready to reject any candidate in the investiture procedure of the Commission President who was not appointed as a Spitzenkandidat in the run-up to the European elections".

-In May 2018 a Eurobarometer poll suggested that 49% of the 27,601 individuals from all 28 EU countries surveyed think that the Spitzenkandidat process will help them vote in the next European elections while 70% also think that the process requires a real debate on European issues.
+In May 2018, a Eurobarometer poll suggested that 49% of the 27,601 individuals from all 28 EU countries surveyed think that the Spitzenkandidat process will help them vote in the next European elections while 70% also think that the process requires a real debate on European issues.

+Overview

 European People's Party

 Incumbent Jean-Claude Juncker stated he would not seek a second term as President of the European Commission.

 Two candidates sought the nomination of the EPP: